Children and divorce: Helping kids after a breakup

-- Children under two.
-At this age, a child might respond by becoming irritable, clingy or waking up during the night.
+- Children under 2.
+At this age, a child might respond by becoming irritable or clingy or waking up during the night.

 - Adolescents.
 An older child might act out, become depressed or worry that he or she will also get divorced someday.
 Teens might question their beliefs and consider risky behavior.

 Encourage your child to share his or her feelings as openly as possible.